Protect Your Property for Your Heirs with These 5 Legal Moves

 Step 4: Create a Family Settlement Agreement

 Why?
-It stops future arguments among heirs.
+It prevents future disputes among heirs.

 How?